nknewlands/DeepLearningShortCourse/README.md

 **Day2:**

-**Detecting DNA sites**: This demonstrates the use of a 1D CNN or Long Short-Term Memory (LSTM) model to detect cleavage site/binding site in DNA.
+**Detecting sites**: This demonstrates the use of a 1D CNN or Long Short-Term Memory (LSTM) model to detect cleavage site/binding site in protein sequences.
 Code is adapted from Zou et al. 2018.
 A primer on deep learning in genomics.
 Nat.
 Genet.
 2019 Jan(1): 12-18.

 **TimeSeries Anomaly**: This demonstrates the use of a Recurrent Neural Network (RNN) (LSTM or GRU) to detect TimeSeries anomalies in time-series based on quantile prediction.